-In-School Youth Eligibility Requirements
+A. In-School Youth (ISY) Eligibility Requirements

-Eligibility for in-school youth, who at the time of enrollment, is:
+An individual is eligible as an in-school youth if, at the time of enrollment, he or she is:

-- a.
-Attending school;

-- b.
-Not younger than 14 or (unless an individual with a disability who is attending school under state law) older than age 21;

-- c.
-Is a low-income individual; and

-- d.
-Has one or more of the following barriers:

-- Basic skills deficient;

-- An English language learner;

-- An offender;

-- A homeless individual (as defined in section 41403(6) of the Violence Against Women Act of 1994 (42 U.S.C.
-14043e-2(6))), a homeless child or youth (as defined in section 725 (2) of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
-11434a(2))), a runaway, in foster care or has aged out of the foster care system, a child eligible for assistance under the John H.Chafee Foster Care Independence Program, or in an out-of-home placement;

-- Pregnant or parenting;

-- An individual with a disability; or

-- An individual who requires additional assistance to complete an education program or to secure or hold employment as defined by the local area.
+- 1. Attending school, including secondary and postsecondary school; - 2.
+Not younger than age 14 or older than age 21 (unless an individual with a disability who is attending secondary school under state law); - 3.
+A low-income individual; and - 4.
+Has one or more of the following barriers: - a.
+Basic skills deficient; - b.
+An English language learner; - c.
+An offender; - d.
+A homeless individual, homeless child or youth, or a runaway; - e.
+An individual in foster care or has aged out of the foster care system or has attained 16 years of age and left foster care for kinship guardianship or adoption, a child eligible for assistance under the John H. Chafee Foster Care Independence Program, or in an out-of-home placement; - f.
+An individual who is pregnant or parenting (which may include a mother or father, custodial or non-custodial); - g.
+An individual with a disability; or - h.
+An individual who requires additional assistance to complete an education program or to secure or hold employment.

-Out-of-School Youth Eligibility Requirements
+B. Out-of-School Youth (OSY) Eligibility Requirements

-Eligibility for out-of school youth, who at the time of enrollment, is:
+An individual is eligible as an out-of-school youth if, at the time of enrollment, he or she is:

-- a.
-Not attending any school; - b.
-Not younger than 16 or older than age 24; and - c.
-Has one or more of the following barriers: - A school dropout;
+- 1. Not attending any school; - 2.
+Not younger than age 16 or older than age 24; and - 3.
+Has one or more of the following barriers: - a.
+A school dropout; - b.
+A youth who is within the age of compulsory school attendance, but has not attended school for at least the most recent complete school year calendar quarter; - c.
+A recipient of a secondary school diploma or its recognized equivalent who is a low-income individual and is basic skills deficient or an English language learner; - d.
+An offender;

-- A youth who is within the age of compulsory school attendance, but has not attended school for at least the most recent complete school year calendar quarter; - A recipient of a secondary school diploma or its recognized equivalent who is a low income individual and is basic skills deficient or an English language learner; - An individual who is subject to the juvenile or adult justice system; - A homeless individual (as defined in section 41403(6) of the Violence Again Women Act of 1994 (42 U.S.C.
-14043e-2(6))), a homeless child or youth (as defined in section 725 (2) of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
-11434a(2))), a runaway, in foster care or has aged out of the foster care system, a child eligible for assistance under the John H.Chafee Foster Care Independence Program, or in an out-of-home placement; - An individual who is pregnant or parenting; - A youth who is an individual with a disability; or - A low-income individual who requires additional assistance to enter or complete an educational program or to secure or hold employment as defined by the local area.
+- e.
+A homeless individual, homeless child or youth, or a runaway; - f.
+An individual in foster care or has aged out of the foster care system or has attained 16 years of age and left foster care for kinship guardianship or adoption, a child eligible for assistance under the John H. Chafee Foster Care Independence Program, or an individual in an out-of-home placement; - g.
+An individual who is pregnant or parenting (which may include a custodial or non-custodial mother or father); - h.
+A youth who is an individual with a disability; or - i.
+A low-income individual who requires additional assistance to enter or complete an educational program or to secure or hold employment.